Life-threatening incidents (Priority code 0)

 When a Triple Zero (000) operator receives a call for an ambulance, they immediately prioritise the call on a scale from Priority code 0 (most urgent/highest priority; e.g. suspected cardiac arrest) to Priority code 9 (less urgent/lower priority).

 Tap the buttons below for specific data about Priority code 0 incidents across Victoria.
-You can filter by date and location (Local Government Area - LGA).
+You can filter by location (Local Government Area - LGA).

 About the data:

 - number of ambulance arrivals

 - median and 90th percentile response times (in minutes).

 For this measure, the first ambulance to arrive at an incident is counted as an ambulance arrival.
 Where multiple ambulances arrive at a single incident, only the first is counted.

 Response time is measured in minutes from the time a call to Triple Zero (000) is answered, until the time the first ambulance arrives at the incident.

 All response times are sorted from shortest to longest, and the time that sits in the middle is the median response time (or 50th percentile response time).
 The 50th percentile response time is the time in which half of ambulance responses are completed.